Connect with others who understand.

 Medication

-Diet and Exercise
+Diet for Endometriosis and IBS

 There’s good evidence that a healthy diet can help painful IBS.
-“I follow the FODMAP diet and have been symptom free for over a year!” shared one MyEndometriosisTeam member with IBS and endo, adding, “My last cycle was PAIN FREE!
+“I follow the FODMAP diet and have been symptom-free for over a year!” shared one MyEndometriosisTeam member with IBS and endo, adding, “My last cycle was PAIN-FREE!
 Healing my gut was the best thing I’ve ever done.”

 "Eliminating gluten, dairy, and soy solved 90 percent of my pain,” said another member of MyEndometriosisTeam.
 Another said, “I still get mini attacks the week before my period, but they last only minutes and don’t completely debilitate me anymore.”